MongoDB integration with FastNetMon Advanced

 For all new installations this is default configuration.

-Unfortunately, this change does not stop even latest MongoDB 6.0.13 from logging every single client connection to log file this way:
+Unfortunately, this change does not stop even the latest MongoDB 6.0.13 from logging every single client connection to the log file this way:

 {"t":{"$date":"2024-03-06T15:39:51.328+00:00"},"s":"I", "c":"-", "id":20883, "ctx":"conn11","msg":"Interrupted operation as its client disconnected","attr":{"opId":23223}}